sses7757/Althea/README.md

   - **All** modules and aspects are designed to support any possible extensions in the future and all the default implementations are written in the same regulations
   - **Each** module and aspect can be changed to custom ones **individually** during **runtime**
 - High Performance (with high-performance implementations such as the default ones)
-  - The unified accessing points are fully cached using C# delegates so that there will be no substantial overhead
+  - The pre-defined unified accessing points are simple so that there will be no substantial overhead.
+And the dynamic accessing points which may be defined by users afterwards are cached by the dynamic system of DotNet.
 - Thread and Memory Safe
+- Common Language Specification (CLS) compliant (see [CLSCompliantAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.clscompliantattribute?view=net-5.0))

 ## License
-This library follows the GNU GPL v3 license
+This library follows the GNU GPL v3 (TBD) license

-*The **CUTT** follows MIT license.
-But this library only needs its compilation result.*

-*The **HPTT** follows GNU license But this library only needs its compilation result.*

 ## How To Use
 ### Introduction